 In 2011, she was asked to help develop markets in Vietnam.
 But after two years and an unexpected divorce, Thien’s parents pleaded with her to come home to New York, where they and her nearly 300 relatives live.
 “As refugees in Hong Kong themselves, my parents didn’t want me to be alone there with my two kids,” says Thien.
 She complied, after landing a role in the Wealth Management Capital Markets Group in New York in 2013.
 “I loved it, but it didn’t speak to me and my desire to work directly with clients,” she says.

 In 2016, while working on Morgan Stanley’s goals-based wealth management strategies, Thien was finally getting closer to those personal client relationships she was craving.
 “It’s so important to have the financial freedom to pursue your passions,” says Thien.
 “Growing up an inner-city kid, we didn’t have that financial stability.
 I learned to lift myself and my family into that stability through smart financial decision-making.”

 Thien is happy she discovered dragon-boat racing when she moved back to New York and got the support from Morgan Stanley to bring employees together in this way.
-These past five years have allowed her to form deeper connections with colleagues while raising money for charities.
-Last year, the team supported Riverkeeper, a leading clean water advocate.
+These past five years have allowed her to form deeper connections with colleagues while raising money for charities like Riverkeeper, a leading clean water advocate.
 Its mission is to protect the integrity of the Hudson River and its tributaries to safeguard the drinking water for the 9 million New Yorkers.